mavendataguy/PDF_Reader_ScaleDP/docs/source/index.rst

 - Run NLP models on text extracted from PDF documents/Images
 - Visualize NLP results on the images

-Benefits of using Spark-Pdf:
+Benefits of using ScaleDP:

-- Scalable: Spark-Pdf is built on top of Apache Spark, which is a distributed computing framework.
+- Scalable: ScaleDP is built on top of Apache Spark, which is a distributed computing framework.
 This allows you to process large volumes of documents in parallel.
-- Fast: Spark-Pdf is built for speed.
+- Fast: ScaleDP is built for speed.
 It uses Spark's distributed computing capabilities to process documents quickly.
-- Easy to use models from the Hugging Face's Hub: Spark-Pdf integrates with Hugging Face's Transformers library, which provides state-of-the-art NLP models for text processing.
+- Easy to use models from the Hugging Face's Hub: ScaleDP integrates with Hugging Face's Transformers library, which provides state-of-the-art NLP models for text processing.

 .. toctree::